-The King Office of Sport Psychology Fellowship is designed for an individual who is pursuing licensure as a psychologist and is seeking specialized experience providing mental health and mental performance services to a NCAA Division I student-athlete population.
+The Sport Psychology Fellowship is designed for an individual who is pursuing licensure as a psychologist and is seeking specialized experience providing mental health and mental performance services to a NCAA Division I student-athlete population.
 The Fellow will be a member of a sport psychology team that includes 4 licensed psychologists and a sport psychiatrist who provide counseling, crisis intervention, consultation, and performance psychology services to more than 500 student-athletes on 19 varsity teams.
-The King Office of Sport Psychology is located at the Walter Athletics Center on Northwestern’s Evanston Campus.
+The Sport Psychology Services office is located in the Walter Athletics Center on Northwestern’s Evanston Campus.

 Candidates should be highly motivated, doctoral graduates of APA-accredited counseling or clinical psychology programs, who have completed an APA-accredited doctoral internship.
 Experience working with student-athletes and collegiate settings is preferred, though not required.
 Candidates who have a strong interest in collegiate student-athlete mental health and in working with intercollegiate teams and staff is desirable.
 Qualified candidates will have strong clinical skills in counseling, intake assessment, and crisis management.
 A solid understanding of professional ethics and boundaries, demonstrated ability to work within a multi-disciplinary team, excellent communication and interpersonal skills, and commitment to an anti-racist workplace are a must.